 Travel Books – For Healing

-In Eat, Pray, Love, Elizabeth Gilbert travels across Italy, India and Indonesia to deal with her divorce but she associates these places with three basic needs of the humans – food, spirituality and love.
+In Eat, Pray, Love, Elizabeth Gilbert travels across Italy, India, and Indonesia to deal with her divorce but she associates these places with three basic needs of the humans – food, spirituality, and love.
 Her iconic journey opened the world for many independent women like her to explore the world to discover themselves.
 In Becoming a Mountain, Stephen Alter climbs the peaks of Himalayas to deal with a tragic incident that happened with him and his wife.
-By going through the rigor of climbing difficult peaks like Nanda Devi, he deals with many psychological knots while taking the reader though the panoramic views of the mighty Himalayas like a devotee.
+By going through the rigor of climbing difficult peaks like Nanda Devi, he deals with many psychological knots while taking the reader through the panoramic views of the mighty Himalayas like a devotee.

-My list of Travel books – for self healing:
+My list of Travel books – for self-healing:

 - The Red Rucksack by Ben West